dylanjtuttle/playlist-defender/README.md

 So I took these library formats and created two functions to perform the necessary comparing.

 #### compare_playlist_versions(old_version, new_version)
-This function took input of the form `library_version['library']['tracks']` and compared the two versions by finding song dictionaries that occurred in one version but not the other.
+This function took input of the form `library_version['library'][0]['tracks']` and compared the two versions by finding song dictionaries that occurred in one version but not the other.
 It then returned this information in the form:

 ```
 playlist_changes = {'added_songs': [list of added songs], 'removed_songs': [list of removed songs]}